 If you don’t already have International Women’s Day marked in your calendar, there’s still time to get organised before 8 March.
-It’s always been a big day for us at IWDA, but this year, it feels particularly important to stand together.
+It’s always been a big day for us at IWDA, but after the turmoil of 2020, it feels particularly important to stand together.

 Here’s a bit more about the history of International Women’s Day, how it started, and why it’s so important.